Explore the state-by-state map

 Methodology

 Outforia created this index to compare where data center activity may overlap with existing environmental pressure at state level.
-The ranking combines a state-level data center count with three environmental indicators: threatened and endangered species, forest cover and drought pressure.
+The ranking combines a state-level data center development count with three environmental indicators: threatened and endangered species, forest cover and drought pressure.

 What went into the index